How to Clean Shark Vacuum - How To Clean Shark Navigator Lift Away

 The dust container and hose

-Use a brush to reach inside the container and loosen the dust and dirt that are clunked around the steel mesh.
+• Use a brush to reach inside the container and loosen the dust and dirt that are clogged around the steel mesh — the fine screen inside the container that traps dust particles.
 This is one of the major reasons which cause your vacuum to lose suction power.
-Empty the container once again to make sure it’s clean.
+Empty the container once again to make sure it's clean.

-Once you’re done, fill the large bucket with water and cleaning solution.
+• Fill the large bucket with water and cleaning solution.
 Then soak the dust container inside the water and leave it for about 30 minutes.
-Also, put the hose and other attachments inside so that the solution can break down the clunked dirt.
+Also, put the hose and other attachments inside so that the solution can break down the built-up dirt.
 In the meantime, you could clean the other parts.

-As for the hose, it’s going to be a little trickier since you can’t reach your scrubbing pad inside of it.
-So we’ll need to use high-pressure water to spray through it.
-Since the dirt is already loosened, it should come off quite easily.
+• As for the hose, it's going to be a little trickier since you can't reach your scrubbing pad inside of it.
+So use high-pressure water to spray through it.
+Since the dirt is already loosened, it should come off easily.

 Do this for the rest of the cleaning attachments and rinse them completely with water.
 Leave the parts outside until they're completely dried.